Ice cave

 Snaefellsjokull penisula

 Sometimes eruptions like this cause a glacial outburst flood which Icelanders call a jökulhlaup.
-Basically, the heat from the magma that’s being forced up beneath the glacier causes the ice to melt and a large volume of water is released, often suddenly.
-Grímsvötn, a volcano that sits beneath Vatnajökull, has also caused jökulhlaups to occur.
+The heat from the magma is forced up beneath the glacier and melts the.
+Large volumes of water are released, often suddenly.

 Back to articles